Who can use this Employment Contract ?

 Employees who have been continuously employed for one month or more are legally required to give the employer a minimum of one week’s notice to terminate.

-However, whilst employers cannot give less notice than the statutory minimum, it is common to make provision for longer notice periods to ensure some security for employees, although this does not usually exceed 3 months.
+However, whilst employers cannot give less notice than the statutory minimum, it is common to make provision for longer notice periods to ensure some security for employees, although, for junior staff, this does not usually exceed 3 months.
 Further, employees are normally required to give more notice than the statutory minimum, to allow employers to make provisions and find alterative staff.

 Finally there is a garden leave clause.
 This gives the employer the option of requiring the employee to serve their notice period, but to do away from the office.
 This may be appropriate in circumstances where the employee is disgruntled about the employer and/or their departure, or perhaps where the employer has reasons for wanting to keep the employee away from current business information, contacts etc. Please note that when an employee is placed on garden leave, they must still be paid their salary, benefits etc in full during the notice period.